 Funds are provided monthly to DF participants.
 Expenditures must be properly accounted for and are reported quarterly (every three months).
 Appropriate forms and instructions are provided.
 Funding is also available for payroll and bookkeeping assistance.As a participant in the program, you must be able to:

 A legally binding agreement between the participant and CILT sets out the budget, program rules and regulations and specifies allowable expenditures. /

 The DF budget also includes funds to cover a portion of liability insurance related to the attendants who work in peoples' homes.Return to question list

 As an employer of personal attendants, there are responsibilities involved in managing the funds and the above list can look daunting, but all of these duties are currently carried out by approximately 700 self-managers across the province on a regular basis.
 If you are thinking of self-management but are concerned about the responsibilities, we would encourage you to talk to your local DF Resource person.

-If you are interested in applying to this program, you can download the application guide and the application from this website or you can request these documents from your local ILRC.
+If you are interested in applying to this program, you can download the application and application guide from the Application & Guide page or you can request these documents from your local ILRC.
 It is important to read the Direct Funding Application Guide before completing the application, because it lists the full eligibility criteria, explains how to complete a self-assessment of your needs, how to plan your attendant services and how to prepare a budget, all of which will be part of your application..
 Direct Funding Resource staff at each of the ILRCS across the province are there to help you, especially if you need physical assistance to complete the application.

 After you have completed your application form and mailed it to the DF Program at CILT, you will get written confirmation that your application was received.
 The next step is an in-person interview with your local ILRC.
 The current wait for an interview is approximately two years.Return to question list